Resources for Current & Future STEM Educators

 There are many paths to pursuing a STEM teacher career.
 While specific requirements vary by state, the traditional path for a STEM teacher includes graduation from a teacher preparation program at an accredited college or university that includes:

-- Completion of a bachelor’s degree or higher
+- Complete a bachelor’s degree program

-- Specific courses in education
+- Complete STEM-specific courses in education

-- Student teaching experience
+- Get your student teaching experience

 The type of college degree you require will depend on where and what you want to teach: